"My big brother has Cerebral Palsy and cannot walk."

 (At 3 months old)

-We are raising money for equipment and physiotherapy following a surgery called SDR (Selective Dorsal Rhizotomy) which Leon will have at Alder Hey Children’s Hospital in Liverpool, in October 2018.
-The money will also go on specialised speech and language therapy as he is not talking yet.
+We are raising money for equipment, physiotherapy and other therapies following a surgery called SDR (Selective Dorsal Rhizotomy) which Leon will have at Alder Hey Children’s Hospital in Liverpool, in October 2018.
+The money will also go on specialised speech and language therapy as he is not talking yet and towards adaptations to his home both inside and outside including a sensory garden as his safe space.
 The brain injury Leon sustained causes stiffness (spasticity) in his legs and is interfering with his ability to move and learn how to walk.
 Spasticity also causes pain and the shortening of muscles may cause deformities.
 Permanently cutting some of these fibres reduces the stiffness.
 This is Leon's best chance at being able to walk, free of pain, with equipment and work on gaining some independence.

 Please help us to make that possible?

 Kasia and Charlie